metallb/metallb/website/content/release-notes/_index.md

 - Correctly use AS_SEQUENCE in eBGP session messages, rather than AS_SET ([#225](https://github.com/google/metallb/issues/225))

-This release includes contributions from David Anderson, Serguei Bezverkhi, Zsombor Welker.
+This release includes contributions from David Anderson, ghorofamike, Serguei Bezverkhi, Zsombor Welker.
 Thanks to all of them for making MetalLB better!

 -->